lam-2015/poli-run/README.md

 - `rails generate controller Users new` (or from the RubyMine menu *Tools > Run Rails Generator...*)

 2) Update the `routes.rb` file for mapping the `new` action to `/signup` (i.e., create a named route)

+3) Add some contents to the newly created view and update the homepage link for registering new users